Takeaways

 Through outreach programs, the SEC encourages investors to make informed investment choices and protect themselves against uninformed investment speculation, extortion, or misleading business practices.

-Read More -> What is Dollar-Cost Averaging?
+Read Also: What Is Dollar-Cost Averaging?

 Strategic Promotion and Official Oversight